WakiMak/trentent.github.io-forked/_posts/2017-05-07-citrix-storefront-adventures-in-customization-dynamically-configure-workspace-control-based-on-group-membership.md

   * Workspace Control Disabled with Domain Passthrough authentication
   * Anonymous site

-We can&#8217;t mix and match authenticated sites and anonymous sites (right?&#8230; ?) but Citrix does offer the ability to configure Authentication methods AND Workspace Control options via their [&#8216;Receiver Extension API&#8217;s&#8217;](https://docs.citrix.com/en-us/storefront/3/migrate-wi-to-storefront/receiver-extension-apis.html).
+We can't mix and match authenticated sites and anonymous sites (right?... ?) but Citrix does offer the ability to configure Authentication methods AND Workspace Control options via their ['Receiver Extension API's'](https://docs.citrix.com/en-us/storefront/3/migrate-wi-to-storefront/receiver-extension-apis.html).

-These are the API&#8217;s in question:
+These are the API's in question:

 <pre class="lang:default decode:true">includeAuthenticationMethod(authenticationMethod)
 excludeAuthenticationMethod(authenticationMethod)